-The Reptile Discovery Center at the Smithsonian National Zoological Park is seeking an amphibian husbandry intern.
+The Reptile Discovery Center at the Smithsonian's National Zoo is seeking an amphibian husbandry intern.
 This position requires a minimum of 2 years college experience in the biological sciences, good observation and communication skills and 16 hours per week (may include weekends).

 This is an excellent opportunity to gain valuable research experience in a controlled setting with a group of imperiled amphibians.

 Learning Objectives/Duties and Responsibilities

 - Learn to feed, make water changes, exhibit maintenance, observations, record keeping, good communication with the project leader and other staff, as well as sanitation of all work areas

 - Learn formal and informal interpretive educational programs for visitors.

 - Learn and follow all safety protocols and policies of the unit.

 - Gain knowledge to pursue publications of their project results at the end of their internship.

 - Strong preference will be given to undergraduate and graduate students or recent graduates pursuing a career in a related field.